Langdon Street move saves Zoe Bayliss co-op

 "Every summer I have to find someplace else to live, which is just always tedious to literally move your stuff," she said.
 "The building is home, but it makes it feel less homey when for ... almost four months of the year, you have to go and live someplace else."

-By disconnecting their leases from UW-Madison, Zoe Bayliss will also be able to open leases to any college student, including those at Edgewood College and Madison Area Technical College.
+By disconnecting its leases from UW-Madison, Zoe Bayliss will also be able to open leases to any college student, including those at Edgewood College and Madison Area Technical College.

 An 'ideal location'